 Click on a question to see the answer.

 If you've bought your Fiddle Hell Online ticket, here's how to set up a Whova account.
 Using your LAPTOP or DESKTOP computer, ideally with the Chrome browser, click on fiddlehellonline.org to set up your Whova account and sign in to Fiddle Hell Online once you've registered.
 At that website, where it says "Don't have an account?" click "Sign up here".
 Sign in with the same exact email address used for your registration as an attendee, and create a new password.

 For iPads or other mobile devices, DO NOT follow that link!
 First, download the Whova Event & Conference App, then use the App to establish your Whova account, and only then look for the Fiddle Hell Online event in the App.

-Whova is how you will view sessions on the agenda, download handouts, see messages and announcements, visit the virtual exhibits, and (optionally) connect with other attendees.
+Whova is how you will access Zoom sessions on the agenda, download handouts, see messages and announcements, visit the virtual exhibits, ask questions about sessions or in general, and (optionally) connect with other attendees.

 If you are asked for an "invitation code" when you're using an iPad to set up your Whova account, make sure to download the Whova Event & Conference App first and use the App to set up your account.
 Then you should be able to see Fiddle Hell Online right away as one of "My Events" or you can seach for it in "Find My Event".
 Even if you plan to view FHO with an iPad, it's easier to set up your Whova account first with a laptop or desktop computer if you have that option.